safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 <br>**4) Publish Workspace**
-<br>Save the workspace and publish it to FME Server.
+<br>Save the workspace as RealTime-Ex2-Complete.fmw and publish it to  the Training Repository in FME Server.
 We only need it to be run (not do anything special) so register it with the Job Submitter service only.

 <br>**5) Add Dataset to FME Server**
-<br>Since the purpose of this automation is to *update* our database – let's make sure that it is accessible in FME Server.
+<br>Since the purpose of this Automation is to *update* our database – let's make sure that it is accessible in FME Server.
 To do this, we will upload the *building_footprints.sl3* SpatiaLite database to FME Server's shared resources.

 Use the FME Server web interface to create a new folder **Output** in **Resources &gt; Data** and upload the file located at C:\FMEData2019\Data\Engineering\BuildingFootprints\building_footprints.sl3